 What a Treatment Course Actually Looks Like

 We almost always combine acupuncture with a custom herbal formula for long COVID.
-The herbal piece is doing real work on the constitutional rebuilding side that acupuncture alone cannot match, and the adaptogenic ingredients in formulas like Bu Zhong Yi Qi Tang and modified Sheng Mai San have research support for fatigue, autonomic regulation, and immune modulation.
+The herbal piece does real work on the constitutional rebuilding side that acupuncture alone cannot match, and the adaptogenic ingredients in formulas like Bu Zhong Yi Qi Tang and modified Sheng Mai San have research support for fatigue, autonomic regulation, and immune modulation.

 Realistic Outcomes by Pattern